ahlstromcj/seq66/README.md

         *   Showing disabled/unavailable MIDI devices as grayed in various dropdowns.
         *   Rearranged the Seq66 man pages more sensibly.
-    *   Version 0.99.4:
-        *   Issue #3: The scroll wheel is enabled in the piano rolls (only).
-        *   Issue #48: For a new NSM session configuration, disable "JACK" port auto-connect.
-        *   Issue #108.
-Fixed trying to remove Event tab after deleting it.
-        *   Issue #109.
-Fixed the application of channels to the various export operations.
-        *   Fixed minor-but-annoying bug in reporting trying map a "null" buss.
-        *   Improved state-appearance of Stop, Pause, and Play buttons.
-        *   Fixed issue opening a non-standard-length pattern in its window.
-        *   Fixed note events not getting linked after recording.
-        *   Fixed drawing of wrap-around notes with linear gradient, and fixed handling of note wrap-around when set to false.
-        *   Fixed refresh of Mute and Session tabs when loading a MIDI file.
-        *   Added seqmenu entry for toggling recording of a pattern.
-        *   Added the ability to use the first Text message as "song info".
-        *   Seq66 now prevents opening the event editor if recording is in progress.
-Cannot update event editor live with new events.

     See the "NEWS" file for changes in earlier versions.
 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.
 Version